When you play an AnimationClip

 Performance

-you want to play so that it can create a state for itif one does not already exist and then reuse it each time you play that animation in the future.
+you want to play so that it can create a state if needed and then reuse it each time you play that animation in the future.

 - Call